publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptVI/m__us_usc_t26_s168.md

 >                 “(III) such property would be described in subparagraph (A) if ‘October 1’ were substituted for ‘January 1’.

+>             “(ii) __Light-duty truck.—__

->             “(ii) __Light-duty truck.—For purposes of this subparagraph, the term ‘light-duty truck’ means any truck with a gross vehicle weight of 13,000 pounds or less.
-Such term shall not include any truck tractor.__
+>             For purposes of this subparagraph, the term ‘light-duty truck’ means any truck with a gross vehicle weight of 13,000 pounds or less.
+Such term shall not include any truck tractor.

->             “(iii) __Automotive manufacturing property.—For purposes of this subparagraph, the term ‘automotive manufacturing property’ means machinery, equipment, and special tools of the type included in the former asset depreciation range guideline classes 37.11 and 37.12.__
+>             “(iii) __Automotive manufacturing property.—__

+>             For purposes of this subparagraph, the term ‘automotive manufacturing property’ means machinery, equipment, and special tools of the type included in the former asset depreciation range guideline classes 37.11 and 37.12.

->             “(iv) __Special tools used by certain vendors.—For purposes of this subparagraph, any special tools owned by a taxpayer described in subclause (I) of clause (i) which are used by a vendor solely for the production of component parts for sale to the taxpayer shall be treated as automotive manufacturing property used directly by such taxpayer.__
+>             “(iv) __Special tools used by certain vendors.—__

+>             For purposes of this subparagraph, any special tools owned by a taxpayer described in subclause (I) of clause (i) which are used by a vendor solely for the production of component parts for sale to the taxpayer shall be treated as automotive manufacturing property used directly by such taxpayer.

+>         “(D) __Certain aircraft.—__

->         “(D) __Certain aircraft.—Property is described in this subparagraph if such property—__
+>         Property is described in this subparagraph if such property—

 >             “(i) is a commercial passenger aircraft (other than a helicopter), and